 A Plea for Better Software: Provide Auto-Save

-Applications do rarely automatically or periodically save users’ work.
-They thus fail to prevent unnecessary, frustrating, and expensive loss of work and information.
-Since this isn’t just a but a critical problem, we need to encourage application developers and owners to change that.
+So far, applications rarely automatically and periodically save users’ work.
+They therefore fail to prevent unnecessary, frustrating, expensive loss of work and information.
+Since this isn’t just a but a critical problem, we need to encourage application vendors and developers to change that.
 More:

 While the problem’s surely much older, I may cite Bruce Tognazzini’s excellent article on interaction design (2004):